ethereum/go-ethereum/README.md

  * Start `geth` in snap sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
- * Startup `geth`'s built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console),
-   (via the trailing `console` subcommand) through which you can interact using [`web3` methods](https://github.com/ChainSafe/web3.js/blob/0.20.7/DOCUMENTATION.md)
+ * Start the built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console), (via the trailing `console` subcommand) through which you can interact using [`web3` methods](https://github.com/ChainSafe/web3.js/blob/0.20.7/DOCUMENTATION.md)
    (note: the `web3` version bundled within `geth` is very old, and not up to date with official docs), as well as `geth`'s own [management APIs](https://geth.ethereum.org/docs/rpc/server).